 BIM Software for creating a construction sequence simulations - BIM 4D

 Bexel Manager (mentioned above)

-Tools to assess the information quality in the model
+BIM Software to assess the information quality in the model

-Tools for modelling BIM 3D geometry
+BIM Software for modelling BIM 3D geometry

 I think every BIM Coordinator working with design should know at least one 3D modelling program well.
 Thus they can understand the designers’ problems better and help them to work more effectively.
 Currently, there are many advanced tools for creating models on the market.
 Among the most popular are:

 is an algorithmic modeling plugin for Rhino that uses a visual programming language.
 Grasshopper allows you to reference Rhino geometry objects from it (points, curves, surfaces, etc.), create geometry or bake Grasshopper geometry back into Rhino.

 BIM Software for Virtual Reality and Augmented Reality usage

 The use of VR and AR is increasingly common in designing workflow.
 The technology not only allows us to move the designed object from a flat screen to a more “immersive” environment but also improves the decision-making process of choosing the designing solutions.
 Although dealing with the implementation of this technology in a project is not a typical task of the BIM Coordinator, there are cases when the customer wishes to implement it.
 Here, the BIM Coordinator may use such tools as:

 Revizto (mentioned above)